 These insights help data teams take strategic decisions with greater accuracy.
 Enterprises can proactively leverage this integrated analysis to mitigate the risks associated with migration and avoid business disruption.

 #2 Helps segregate workloads into logical units for migration

 Advanced tools supporting an end-to-end modernization charter provide sophisticated assessment capabilities like interactive lineage (a graph) using a repeatable and verifiable DAG-based approach.
 This helps segregate interdependencies into logical units based on the level of business-criticality of applications/users.

-Enterprises can then scope their migration to the Databricks Lakehouse into logical phases and offload legacy workloads in a phased manner, rather than adopting a ‘big bang’ approach, which involves far greater risk.
-IT leaders can make informed decisions on which workloads can be migrated as-is, which ones need optimization, and which ones need complete re-engineering.
+Enterprises can then scope their migration to the Databricks Lakehouse into logical phases and offload legacy workloads in a phased manner rather than adopting a ‘big bang’ approach, which is more risky.
+IT leaders can make informed decisions on workloads that can be migrated as-is, need optimization, and complete re-engineering.